EZTechhelp/Samson-Media-Player/README.md

 - A lot of optimization is still needed, but on average the app uses about ~600 - 700mb of RAM with avg media library containing about 10,000 media items.
   - CPU usage while playing should be avg ~10% depending on your CPU, what your playing and if you enable Hardware Acceleration under Settings (only applies to video rendering).
   - With HA enabled, GPU usage can be 15 - 20% for high-quality (1080p) video streams.
 It should be close to the same level of performance of vlc since it uses libvlc
 - While improvements have been made to error handling and UI threading, there can still be some uncaught exceptions or other issues that can cause the app to freeze.
-If it happens, I need to know what specifically you were doing/clicking/viewing when it happened (and log file of course)
+If it happens, please submit a bug report with logs and detailed description
 - Alot more but this list is long enough for now
 * * *

-## Primary Modules/Components
+## Primary Modules/Components <a name="Primary_Modules_Components"></a>

 A quick list of the various apps, components or libraries used in this project (as well as endoresment for each)